Nonparametric Analysis of Random Utility Models: Analysis of Population Level Problem

 \section{Analysis of Population Level Problem}

-In this section, we show how to verify rationalizability of a known set of cross-sectional demand distributions on $J$ budgets.
-The main result is a relatively tractable geometric characterization of stochastic rationalizability.
+We now show how to verify rationalizability of a known set of cross-sectional demand distributions on $J$ budgets.
+The main results are a tractable geometric characterization of stochastic rationalizability and algorithms for its practical implementation.